How ConsumerAffairs uses cookies

 FAQ

-What is better, contingent or pending?
+What is better, contingent or pending status?

-The short answer is that it depends.
-If you’re a seller, you’ll likely want your home to be pending, since it means major contingencies have been met, and you’re closer to closing on the property.
+Whether contingent or pending status is better depends on if you’re a seller or a buyer.
+If you’re a seller, you’ll likely want your home to be pending, since it means major contingencies have been met and you’re closer to closing on the property.
+While prospective buyers looking to close may want pending status, there are times when prospective buyers might want a home to be in contingency status.

 How do I make a backup offer to a seller?